gianksp/iris-engine/README.md

 bing_translator_secret  = (azure application secret)
 ```

-3. Run the Console.java and chat demo with your bot
+3. Run the Console.java and chat demo with your bot or the JabberSmackAPI.java for connecting to a xmpp server such as openfire